How to become super smart without trying!

 Did you know that the most important book in your education is a dictionary?
 English speaking people have a significant advantage over others as the English language has a big selection of dictionaries that many other languages don’t have.
 One main reason is that more people speak the English language than any other language.
 Over 1 billion people speak English.
 For example, my native language is Dutch, which is only spoken by about 30 million people, and I can only find a few dictionaries for Dutch.

-To become smarter without trying, you must accept the fact that you should always look up any word that you don’t understand or are uncertain about when studying.
-Skipping the word or inventing a definition or meaning is lazy and plain stupidity, as it can generally result in not understanding what you are reading.
+To become super smart without trying, you must accept the fact that you should always look up any words that you don’t understand or are uncertain about when studying.
+Skipping the word, or inventing a definition or meaning, is lazy and plain stupidity, as it can generally result in not understanding what you are reading.

 Would you want your airplane pilot or heart surgeon to have studied without understanding some of the words?
 Or how about a chef who doesn’t understand what some of the ingredients or cooking methods are?
 When you watch a cooking show, and you see big failures, realize that is what you are looking at.
 There is something the chef didn’t understand.

-Here are nine ways to help you look up the meaning of a word you do not know.
+Here are eight ways to help you look up the meaning of a word you do not know!

 Recent technology and smartphone developments have significantly improved access to dictionaries and I have listed some of these below, as well as some of the traditional methods: